About Carmin & Flint

 "Creativity is an "Art de Vivre"Céline, Artisan-Jeweler

-In order to showcase the art of jewelry, I share my passion for the technique of silver paste by offering creative workshops.
+In order to showcase the art of jewelry, I share my passion for the technique of silver clay jewelry by offering creative workshops.
 Make your first silver jewelry in just 2 hours!
 Click here for all the information on my creative workshops.

 My jewelry workshop is open year round by appointment if you want to see my latest creations in person.
-I create new pieces throughout the year and many of my designs are unique.
+I create new pieces throughout the year and many of my designs are one of a kind creations.
 Contact me to schedule an appointment.

 You can also come and meet me at pop-up markets throughout the year.
 I participate in several markets in Quebec and Ontario where my works are for sale.
 See all upcoming events here.